sensu-og/sensu-test-day/metric-extraction/README.md

-# Welcome to the Sensu-Test-Day repository
-This repository will be used for coordinating Sensu Test Day activities.
-You'll want to check back here each test day to look for updated instructions and guidance for test day focus.

-## Next Test Day: June 26, 2018
-### Sensu 2.0 Beta: Translating Sensu 1.x Configs.
+### Sensu 2.0 Beta: Metric Extraction Feature

-Welcome to Sensu Feature Test Day!
+The organized test day for this feature is over, but you can still help us by testing this feature and contributing test reports!

 ## General Test Day Workflow
 * Join #test-day channel in the Sensu Community Slack
 * Read the specific feature testing guidance
-* Grab the test day docker images if you need them.
+* Grab the test day docker images (please check back soon, we are spinning these up now)
 * Run through the provided baseline example in the test plan
 * Use the feature in a workload of your choosing
 * File test report by opening an issue in this repository